B1BU/scm-buttons-vscode/README.md

 ## Please note

-I have no idea what I'm doing, so don't expect me to know how to fix bugs or add features.
+I have no idea what I'm doing.
+Do not expect me to know how to fix bugs or add features.